-An Oklahoma LLC operating agreement explains the company’s ownership structure and operating procedures.
-After its creation, company members can sign it and store it in their personal records.
-They can refer to it for guidance when making future functional and monetary decisions for the company.
+An Oklahoma LLC operating agreement explains the company’s ownership structure and procedures.
+After its creation, company members can sign it and store it in their records.
+They can refer to it for guidance when making the company’s future functional and monetary decisions.

 The Oklahoma Limited Liability Company Act is in § 18-2000 to § 18-206 of the Oklahoma Statutes, and it consists of different provisions for LLC owners to follow.

-The Oklahoma State Legislature outlined the laws governing the creation of an operating agreement for a limited liability company in Title 18-2012.2.
+The Oklahoma State Legislature outlined the laws governing creating an operating agreement for a limited liability company in Title 18-2012.2.
 The law states that the operating agreement of an LLC governs:

 - The relations between members and other members